 ALLOTMENT OR TRANSFER OF SHARES ON EXERCISE OF OPTIONS

-Subject to any necessary consents, to payment being made for the Shares and to compliance by the Participant with the terms of the Scheme, not later than 30 days after receipt of any notice of exercise in accordance with rule 8.2, the Company shall either allot and issue or transfer Shares (which may include treasury shares) to the Participant (or to his nominee).
+Subject to any necessary consents, to payment being made for the Shares and to compliance by the Participant with the terms of the Scheme, not later than 30 days after receipt of any notice of exercise in accordance with rule 8.2, the Company shall either allot and issue or transfer Shares (which may include treasury shares) to the Participant (or to their nominee).
 The Company shall (unless the Shares are to be issued in uncertificated form) as soon as practicable deliver to the Participant (or such nominee) a definitive share certificate or other evidence of title in respect of such Shares.
 Where the Shares are issued or transferred to a nominee of the Participant, the Participant will remain the beneficial owner of the Shares.

 RIGHTS ATTACHING TO SHARES ALLOTTED OR TRANSFERRED PURSUANT TO OPTIONS